kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 The default project resource quota can be set in the Global Settings, where we already have similar settings like `maxProjects`, and min/max node size.
 The trick now is how to apply it.
-We could either create ResourceQuotas for every project that doesn't have it, or not, but then we would have to calculate everytime in the quota webhook how many resources a project is currently consuming.
+We could either create ResourceQuotas for every project that doesn't have it, or not, but then we would have to calculate every time in the quota webhook how many resources a project is currently consuming.

 That's why creating ResourceQuotas for all projects that don't have them set seems like a simpler idea.
 To support editing/removing the default resource quota, we could label all default resource quotas with `default=true`, so we know to distinguish them from